morancathy/for-goodness-cakes/README.md

   - Authorization that includes sign up/login functionality, with encrypted passwords & an authorization flow
   - Use of React Router
   - Working calendar that allows for scheduling and organization
-  - Direct interaction with client's Calendaly
+  - Direct interaction with client's Calendly
   - Use of emailjs to link user connectivity directly to bakerâ€™s email
-  - Admin page with access/manipulation features for all orders, 'contact me' submissions, announcement bulletin, and calendar scheduling.
+  - Admin page with access/manipulation features for all orders, 'contact me' submissions, announcement bulletin, and calendar scheduling

 ## User Stories:

+  1. Admin page allowing baker to manipulate announcement bulletin and app calendar for availability.
+Also stores all form submissions (orders and 'contact me')

-  1. Users visit the home page are greeted with a carousel of featured images, a bulletin board with updated information, Calendly link with scheduling options and reviews from baker's Facebook.
+  2. Users visit the home page are greeted with a carousel of featured images, a bulletin board with updated information, Calendly link with scheduling options and reviews from baker's Facebook

-  2. Users can browse a menu with flavors and pricing, as well as an image gallery with corresponding Instagram links to that product's post.
+  3. Users can browse a menu with flavors and pricing, as well as an image gallery with corresponding Instagram links to that product's post

-  3. User's can place an order via an order form that is sent directly to baker's email.
-User can browse a calendar with baker's availability as well as include design ideas and allergies with the order.
+  4. Users can place an order via an order form that is sent directly to baker's email.
+User can browse a calendar with baker's availability as well as include design ideas and allergies with the order

-  4. User can read a snippet about the baker and an FAQ page.
+  5. Users can read a snippet about the baker and an FAQ page

-  5. User can send a direct email to the baker via the 'Contact Me' form.
+  6. Users can send a direct email to the baker via the 'Contact Me' form

 ## Product Management: